YMSpektor/carnelian-diagram/docs/interactivity.md

 ### Element transformations and useTransforms hook

 The `useTransform` hook allows to apply 2D transformation (such rotation) to an element.
-Calling this hook will not transform your svg element itself, but once called the library will use transformed coordinates to be passed to `useHitTest`, `useIntersectionTest`, `useControls`, etc. To transform the svg element itself, wrap it to the `<g transform="...">` tag or use `withRotation` HOC (see below).
+Calling this hook will not transform your svg element itself, but once called the library will use transformed coordinates to be passed to `useHitTest`, `useIntersectionTest`, `useControls`, etc. To transform the svg element itself, wrap it to the `<g transform="...">` tag (or use `withRotation` HOC from the `@carnelian-diagram/shapes` package).

 The `useTransform` hook called with an argument allows to set the element transformation:
 * `transform?: DOMMatrixReadOnly` - Specifies the transformation matrix to be applied